 Whether you're traveling by plane, train or by bus, never ever let your valuables out of sight.
 And to that end, don't ever place your valuables in the checked baggage that goes in the storage hold of the plane or the underside of the bus.

 An employee loading bags could reach into your bag and steal your laptop, wallet or passport.
 Or, when the bus stops and someone gets off, they could grab their bag and yours, and walk off with it.
-You'd be hundreds of miles away before you even notice.

 It also happens often on tourist buses all over South America and Southeast Asia.